thoncoin/join-the-community/README.md

 -More hackathons are organized in Africa
--School have integrated hackathon as part of their curriculum -More school are sending their students to participate to hackathons and incentivizing schools for their attendance
+-School have integrated hackathon as part of their curriculum -More school are sending their students to participate to hackathons and incentivizing schools for their attendance -More people are replacing their conference model with hackathon model.
+-Town hall meetings adopt the hackathon model -Hackathon can be organizers with eaze
+-More people use hackathons as ther main funding platforms -More people use hackathonsto get educated
+-More people use the hackathon platform to send money abroad to support projects -Hackathon becomes a proof of work
+-A Hackathon protocol is created
 ```
 # COMMUNITY GOVERNANCE MODEL
 # built follwoing tiny hackathon model :-)